Editorial Integrity

 As they say, “Marry the house, date the rates,” investors should buy to start building equity.
 Moreover, the high prices and mortgage rates will keep the competition out, and you might land a better deal.

-Instead of waiting, you start building the equity in your property, and you can always refinance if rates go further down, which is highly unlikely shortly.
+Instead of waiting, you start building equity in your property, and you can always refinance if rates go even lower, which is highly unlikely in the near future.

 Before making the final call, review the numbers with your investment strategy.
 If the numbers work for you, go ahead.